neondatabase/create-branch-action/README.md

 - `branch_id` — The unique ID of the new Neon branch.
 - `password` — The password for connecting to the new branch database with the input username.
+- `created` - `true` if the branch was created, `false` is the branch already exists and is being reused.

 ### Example Workflow